heitorcolangelo/Watched/README.md

 </p>

 # Watched 🎬
-That is a personal project.
+This is a personal project.
 The objective is to put together some architecture ideas that I learned over time and while studying.

 The project is only the Android app for now.